cambrant/txtngin/README.md

 process the contents of that file in another file which runs as a script.
 An example is included under /contents/, where "today" pulls and processes data from "tobuy" and "todo".

+## Warning
+Don't host this where the public can find it.
+Any Python code is executed as is, using the real interpreter ran by the current user so this will have serious security implications.
+Any user could inject any malicious code to be ran off your server.

+I briefly considered implementing a simple domain specific language for simple intra site scripting, but since I consider this project mostly done (I now know how web.py works in comparison to Django and Flask) I won't update this much.